kdeldycke/click-extra/docs/config.md

 my_list = ["item 1", "item #2", "Very Last Item!"]

 [garbage]
-# An empty random section that will be skipped
+# An empty random section that will be skipped.

 [my-cli.subcommand]
 int_param = 3